brunofjesus/wallet/readme.md

       "quantity": "2"
     }
     ```
-- `PUT /wallet/asset` - Update asset quantity in the wallet
+- `PUT /wallet/asset` - Update asset quantity and price in the wallet
   - **Example request:**
       ```json
       {